faisitalia/OpenMed-PoC/INSTALL.md

 # Installation

+Run all the steps with the script `./install.sh`

+Otherwise, run all the step manually:

-Install and build the app
+## Install and build the app

 ```
 cd app